nlins8224/CryptoWatchBackend/README.md

 It does so through several parallel functions that write data to the database periodically.

-Technology Stack: Python3, Google Cloud Platform (Cloud Functions, Cloud Scheduler), Realtime Database
+Technology Stack: Python3, Coingecko API, Google Cloud Platform (Cloud Functions, Cloud Scheduler), Realtime Database

 This repository contains backend code only, click [here](https://github.com/nlins8224/CryptoWatchFrontend) to navigate to frontend repository.